What cleaning does my specific coffee machine need?

 If your machine has a group head/s (Manual and Semi-Automatic commercial espresso machines):

-Commercial espresso machines and their group heads require a concentrated cleaning powder to effectively remove old, unwanted coffee oils, odours and tannins from the group heads, lines, and valves.
+Espresso machines and their group heads need a concentrated cleaning powder to effectively remove old, unwanted coffee oils, odours and tannins from the group heads, lines, and valves.
 The powder can be used for a routine group head backflush cleaning, and to clean filters, trays, and other additional equipment.

 Read ‘A guide on the most popular coffee machines and how to clean them correctly’ for a more extensive guide on how and when to clean your coffee machine.
 It all leads to the perfect coffee (because it’s only ever made in a clean machine).